benchdoos/WeblocOpener/readme.md

 ## What is `.webloc` file?
 `.webloc` extension is usually means that in front of you is a MacOS Safari web-url.
-Actually it is a text document, formated to property list - PLIST 1.0 ([see](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/AboutInformationPropertyListFiles.html)).
+Actually it is a text document, formatted to property list - PLIST 1.0 ([see](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/AboutInformationPropertyListFiles.html)).
 You can open it with any text-editor (like notepad on Windows) to find out the url, saved in `.webloc` file.
 But if you need to open a big number of files or open them often - using text-editor wouldn't be the fastest and the easiest solution.